 Benthic (or bottom-dwelling) organisms are important indicators of stress in aquatic systems because they can integrate the effects of environmental conditions during long periods of time.
 Benthic organisms are also important food for many fish, providing an important link to higher trophic levels.
-Most benthic organisms tend to thrive only in some habitats (for example, sandy versus muddy sediments), and groups of benthic organisms collected at sampling locations generally comprise species that are adapted to a specific habitat.
+Most benthic organisms tend to thrive only in some habitats (for example, sandy versus muddy sediments), and groups of benthic organisms collected at sampling locations are generally made up of species that are adapted to a specific habitat.
 Sampling locations are considered "normal" or "healthy" when the benthic organisms collected from that location are primarily the species that are specifically adapted to live in that particular habitat.

 Results of the benthic community sampling are summarized in Table 4.
-The salinity measured at RB-01 and RB-02 was 3.4 parts per thousand (ppt) and 3.7 ppt, respectively (Table 1); therefore, both locations were classified as oligonaline (bottom salinity ranging from 0.5 to 5 ppt).
+The salinity measured at RB-01 and RB-02 was 0.1 parts per thousand (ppt) (Table 1); therefore, both locations were classified as tidal freshwater (bottom salinity ranging from 0 to 0.5 ppt).

-Total benthic abundance (total number of organisms per square meter [m2]) was 1,367 organisms/m2 at RB-01 and 3,490 organisms/m2 at RB-02 (Table 4).
-Twenty-two benthic taxa were collected from the River Beach locations.
-Thirteen taxa were collected at RB-01: Diptera (five taxa), Polychaeta (four taxa), Oligochaeta (two taxa), and Isopoda (two taxa).
-Twenty taxa were collected at RB-02: Diptera (ten taxa), Polychaeta (five taxa), Oligochaeta (two taxa), Oligochaeta (two taxa), Bivalvia (two taxa), and Isopoda (one taxon).
-Tubificidae was the dominant taxa at RB-01 and benthic organism abundance at RB-02 was dominated by Diptera (specifically Polypedilum).
+Total benthic abundance (total number of organisms per square meter [m2]) was 3,019 organisms/m2 at RB-01 and 5,066 organisms/m2 at RB-02 (Table 4).
+Thirty-two benthic taxa were collected from the River Beach locations.
+Twenty-five taxa were collected at RB-01: Diptera (seventeen taxa), Polychaeta (two taxa), Oligochaeta (three taxa), Decapoda (one taxon) Bivalvia (one taxon), and Isopoda (one taxon).
+Twenty-five taxa were collected at RB-02: Diptera (fourteen taxa), Amphipoda (two taxa), Polychaeta (one taxon), Oligochaeta (four taxa), Bivalvia (two taxa), Gastropoda (one taxon), and Isopoda (one taxon).
+Tubificidae without capilliform was the dominant taxa at RB-02 and benthic organism abundance at RB-01 was dominated by Diptera.

 Species richness is a comparison of how many taxa are in a sample compared to how many individuals are in a sample.
 Lower values indicate that the total benthic abundance at a location is dominated by a few taxa and does not represent a diverse benthic community.
-The species richness at RB-01 was 2.3 and the species richness at RB-02 was 2.7.
-Species richness values were comparable with values observed in previous years (Table 4).
+The species richness at RB-01 was 4.1 and the species richness at RB-02 was 3.8.
+Species richness values were greater than values observed in previous years (Table 4).

 Evenness is a measure of how evenly the individuals collected at a location are distributed among the taxa collected at that location, with a value of 1 indicating that the individuals are distributed as evenly as possible.
-Evenness values at RB-01 and RB-02 were 0.80 and 0.88, respectively.
-The evenness values at RB-01 and RB-02 were comparable to, or slightly greater than, those observed in all seven previous monitoring events (Table 4).
+Evenness values at RB-01 and RB-02 were 0.69 and 0.62, respectively.
+The evenness values at RB-01 and RB-02 were comparable to those observed in all eight previous monitoring events (Table 4).

-The Shannon-Wiener Species Diversity Index takes into account species richness and species evenness, with higher values indicating a more diverse benthic community.
-Location RB-01 and RB-02 had a Shannon-Wiener Species Diversity Indices of 2.8 and 3.4, respectively.
-The Shannon-Wiener Species Diversity Index measured at RB-01 was within the range of values observed in the previous monitoring events, however the Shannon-Wiener Species Diversity Index measured at RB-02 was greater than all values previously measured (Table 4).
+The Shannon-Wiener Species Diversity Index account for species richness and species evenness, with higher values indicating a more diverse benthic community.
+Locations RB-01 and RB-02 had a Shannon-Wiener Species Diversity Indices of 3.1 and 2.8, respectively.
+The Shannon-Wiener Species

+Diversity Indices measured at RB-01 and RB-02 were within the range of values observed in the previous monitoring events (Table 4).

-Simpson's Dominance Index measures the diversity of a sample, with a lower value indicating a more diverse community.
-Simpson's Dominance Index was 0.2 at RB-01 and 0.12 at RB-02 (Table 4).
-The results for RB-01 were within the range of those observed during previous monitoring events;
+The Simpson's Dominance Index measures the diversity of a sample, with a lower value indicating a more diverse community.
+Simpson's Dominance Index was 0.18 at RB-01 and 0.27 at RB-02 (Table 4).
+The results for RB-01 and RB-02 were within the range of those observed during previous monitoring events.